 Racing for my Pops

-My name is Addie Green, a water athlete-turned-runner.
-On November 1st I will be participating in my fifth marathon, taking on the boroughs of New York City for the 50th year of the NYC marathon.
-I have decided to make this race special by fundraising for the fight against Crohn’s disease and Ulcerative Colitis.
+My name is Addie Green, a water athlete-turned-runner!
+On November 7th, I will be participating in the 50th year of the NYC marathon, taking on the boroughs of New York City with 33,000 other runners.
+I have decided to make this race, my 5th marathon, special by fundraising for the fight against Crohn's disease and Ulcerative Colitis.

 I'm asking for your help to make this dream a reality.
 Not just my personal dream of competing in this race, but the dream to get one step closer to a cure for the millions fighting the same fight as my father everyday.